 Sir Andrew Barron Murray OBE OLY was born on May 15, 1987, in Glasgow, Scotland.
 He currently resides in Oxshott, Surrey, England.
 His mother is Judy Murray, a Scottish tennis coach who also served as his first tennis coach.
 He is also the brother of Jamie Murray, another professional tennis player.

 Murray stands 191 cm tall and his weight was last listed by the ATP as 82 kg.
-He is a right-handed player and he has a two-Handed backhand.
-He is coached by Ivan Lendl and since he turned pro in 2005, he has earned $62,895,316 in prize money.
-As of July 2022, this puts him in 4th place as the all-time leader in earnings.
+He is a right-handed player and he has a two-handed backhand.
+He is coached by Ivan Lendl and since he turned pro in 2005, he has earned around US$64 million in prize money.
+This puts him in 4th place as the all-time leader in earnings.

 As a junior player, Murray won the US Open boy’s singles in 2004.
 He started his professional career ranked No.407 and quickly rose through the rankings.
 In March 2005, he set the record for being the youngest Brit to make it to a Davis Cup team.